Hustle/parse-stitch-query/README.md

 the skip to zero.
 This process is repeated until all results are retrieved (receiving a batch with less than the requested limit of 1000 documents).

- - Note: SuperStitchQuery should **not** be used on queries that already have a sort applied!
+ - Warning: SuperStitchQuery should **not** be used on queries that already have a sort applied!

 #### Installation
 ```sh